heathermiller/dist-prog-book/chapter/1/gRPC.md

 <h3>2 <em>Protocol Buffers with RPC</em></h3>

 Though gRPC was built on top of HTTP/2, an IDL had to be used to perform the communication between endpoints.
-The natural direction was to use Protocol Buffers is the method of stucturing data for serialization between a server and client.
+The natural direction was to use Protocol Buffers is the method of stucturing key-value-based data for serialization between a server and client.
 At the time of the start of gRPC development only version 2.0 (proto2) was available, which only implemented data structures without any request/response mechanism.
 An example of a Protocol Buffer data structure would look something like this:

 ```
 // A message containing the user's name.